 Try a lacrosse ball set for an effective myofascial massage.
 The deceptively simple peanut design can be used for a variety of leg, knee, back, neck, and other massage techniques while staying durable for extended use.View Product

-For a self massage specialized for treating foot conditions like plantar fasciitis, a foot massage ball is the obvious choice.
+For a self-massage specialized for treating foot conditions like plantar fasciitis, a foot massage ball is an obvious choice.
 It also allows you to relieve symptoms of conditions like heel spurs and arch pain without having to bend over.
 Just grip the wooden handles and roll the ball up and down the sole of your foot.
 The handles can even be repositioned for versatile use.View Product

 Despite it’s simple design, our massage roller stick is a highly versatile tool that can be used for myofascial release, trigger point therapy, before or after workouts, and more.
 Nine grooved rollers slide easily over skin while dual hand grips offer control and comfort.
 Take it anywhere you need, as its portable design can fit in most bags.View Product

 For safe full-body massage a foam roller offers a lightweight and portable design that integrates with any floor workout.
 Commonly used in physical therapy, the high-density foam stays durable over extended use and offers the support needed for a targeted self-massage.
 Use it on any flat surface, at home, at the gym, or wherever you need.View Product